Eternal Call

-Eternal Call (Вечный зов) was a Soviet 1973–1983 epic TV series directed by Vladimir Krasnopolsky and Valery Uskov by the eponymous novel of Anatoli Ivanov shot by Mosfilm.
+Eternal Call (Вечный зов) was a Soviet epic TV series.
+It was filmed by directors Vladimir Krasnopolsky and Valery Uskov based on the novel of the same name by Anatoli Ivanov at Mosfilm Studios.
+It ran from June 2, 1976, to May 20, 1983, on the Soviet Central Television.

 Plot

-The series traces the fates of a Siberian family of Savelyevs since 1906 into 1960s, including three wars, Russian Revolution, establishment of the Soviet power, epoch of Stalinism, etc.
+The series traces the fate of the Siberian family of Savelyevs from 1906 to the 1960s.
+It covers three wars, the Russian Revolution, the establishment of the Soviet Union, the era of Stalinism, etc.